sensu/sensu-go-workshop/lessons/operator/02/README.md

    Creating workshop_configurator_1  ... done
    ```

-   > _NOTE: the first time you run the `docker-compose up` command you will likely see output related to the pulling and building of the workshop container images, this process shouldn't take more than 2-3 minutes, depending on your system._
+   > **NOTE:** The first time you run the `docker-compose up` command you will likely see output related to the pulling and building of the workshop container images.
+   > This process shouldn't take more than 2-3 minutes, depending on your system.

-1. **Verify your workshop installation.**
+1. **Verify Your Workshop Installation.**

    1. **Verify the Docker Containers are Running.**